Steps for Registering, Planning, and Executing a Nonalcoholic Mudd/Scripps? Party Part One: Before the Party: February 16th, 2006

 Prepare a budget.
 Be as inclusive as possible.
 Don't lie about what you're spending money on, but overestimate.
 Money goes really quickly and you'll be shocked at how many little things get forgotten.
 Once again, include all the information about your party on your budget.
 Old budgets can be found at HowToRunFunball/BudgetHistory.

 Some things, like candy, cost a lot more than you would expect.
 For a party like Funball, where the entire point of the party is to eat a lot of candy, get really hyper and dance, you're going to spend a lot on candy.
+Smoothies are also more expensive than you'd think, and another big part of Funball is to just drink smoothies.
 Show your budget to a couple of people, especially those who have thrown Funball or other parties before.
 Here are the people who have thrown Funball before:

 Once you feel good about your budget, make 10 copies of it and tell your Social Rep that you want to request money at the next Social meeting.
 You'll walk in, hand out your budget, answer questions and then leave.
 Once you're gone, Social will vote on how much to fund you for.
 You'll receive an e-mail letting you know what they decide, or the Social Rep will tell you.